There is a great discovery still to be made in literature, that of paying literary men by the quantity they do not write.

 Meaning

-In the quote “There is a great discovery still to be made in literature, that of paying literary men by the quantity they do not write.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.
+The message behind “There is a great discovery still to be made in literature, that of paying literary men by the quantity they do not write.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme